 Udon noodles only need 2-3 minutes to cook in the soup!
 Overcooking may cause the noodles to tear apart.
-In Step 2, use this heat guide to determine what spice level you prefer: 1/4 tsp mild, 1/2 tsp medium, 1 tsp spicy and 2 tsp extra-spicy!
+In Step 2, use this heat guide to determine what spice level you prefer (dbl each measurement for 4 ppl): 1/4 tsp mild, 1/2 tsp medium, 1 tsp spicy and 2 tsp extra-spicy!

-Wash and dry all produce.* Peel, then mince or grate the garlic.
+Wash and dry all produce.* Peel, then mince or grate garlic.
 Peel, then finely grate 1 tbsp ginger (dbl for 4 ppl).
-Coarsely grate the carrot(s).
-Thinly slice the green onions.
-Peel, then thinly slice the shallots into 1/4-inch slices.
-Finely chop the kale.
-Finely chop the chili, removing the seeds for less heat.
-(NOTE: Wear kitchen gloves when prepping the chili, if desired)
+Using a box grater, coarsely grate carrot(s).
+Thinly slice green onions.
+Peel, then thinly slice shallot(s) into 1/4-inch slices.
+Finely chop kale.
+Finely chop chili, removing seeds for less heat.
+(NOTE: Wear kitchen gloves when prepping chili, if desired.)

 Heat a medium pot over medium heat.
-(NOTE: Use a large pot for 4 ppl.)
-Add 3 tsp sesame oil (dbl for 4 ppl), then the shallots.
-Cook, stirring occasionally, until softened, 4-5 min.
-Add the garlic, ginger and 1 tsp chili (dbl for 4 ppl).
-(NOTE: Reference the heat guide in the Start Strong).
+(NOTE: For 4 ppl, use a large pot.)
+Add 3 tsp sesame oil (dbl for 4 ppl), then shallots.
+Cook, stirring occasionally, until shallots soften, 4-5 min.
+Add garlic, ginger and 1 tsp chili (dbl for 4 ppl).
+(NOTE: Reference heat guide in Start Strong).
 Cook, stirring often, until fragrant, 1 min.

-Increase the heat to medium-high.
-Add 1 tbsp oil (dbl for 4 ppl), then add the minced turkey and carrots to the pot.
-Cook, breaking up the turkey into smaller pieces, until no pink remains, 4-5 min.
+Increase heat for the same medium pot to medium-high.
+Add 1 tbsp oil (dbl for 4 ppl), then add minced turkey and carrots to the pot.
+Cook, breaking up turkey into smaller pieces, until no pink remains, 4-5 min.
 (TIP: Cook to a minimum internal temp. of 74°C/165°F, as size may vary.**) Season with salt and pepper.

 Add 3 cups water (dbl for 4 ppl), broth concentrates and soy sauce to the pot.
-Bring up to a boil over high heat, then reduce the heat to medium.
-Add the kale and noodles.
-Cook, gently stirring together, until the kale is tender and the noodles separate, 2-3 min.
+Bring to a boil over high heat.
+Once boiling, reduce heat to medium.
+Add kale and udon noodles.
+Cook, gently stirring together, until kale is tender and noodles separate, 2-3 min.
 Season with salt and pepper.

-Divide the soup and noodles between bowls.
-Sprinkle with the green onions and drizzle with the remaining sesame oil.
+Divide soup and noodles between bowls.
+Sprinkle with green onions and drizzle with remaining sesame oil.